Fearless (novel series): Second story arc

-Third Story Arc
+Third story arc

 The final story arc introduces the Rodke family, a wealthy family that owns a well-known global pharmaceutical company.
-Gaia befriends the youngest two Rodke siblings, Liz and her twin brother Chris after they transfer to the high school.
-During this time a mysterious drug dealer known only by the alias "God" begins introducing a new street drug called "Invince" to the New York areas.
+Gaia befriends the youngest two Rodke siblings, Liz and her twin brother Chris, after they transfer to the high school.
+During this time a mysterious drug dealer known only by the alias "God" begins introducing a new street drug called "Invince" to the New York City area.
 The drug causes users to feel invincible and fearless with extreme aggression and rage.
-While not the same drug; it greatly resembles the one created by Oliver while he was 'Loki'.
+While not the same drug, it greatly resembles the one created by Oliver while he was 'Loki'.
 The distribution of Invince causes crime and assaults to greatly increase throughout the city.

 Meanwhile Gaia becomes the target of a series of attacks from unknown assailants, which her uncle Oliver and recent boyfriend Jake begin to investigate.
 Gaia approaches the geneticist Dr. Ulrich, an employee for Rodke Pharmaceuticals, with the hope of finding a cure for her fearless condition.
 Dr. Ulrich tells Gaia that he can cure her by way of a surgical procedure, which proves to ultimately be successful.
 This is confirmed when later on Gaia flees in terror from a group of Invince drug addicts instead of fighting them.
-Her relief and happiness at finally being "normal" leads to conflicted emotions when she discovers that the invince addicts she ran from assaulted her ex boyfriend Ed and his new girlfriend Kai; leaving them both with lifelong scars.
-Gaia's new fearful disposition leaves her susceptible to psychological manipulation from Skylar Rodke, the eldest brother of the Rodke's.
-He emotionally manipulates Gaia into staying at his apartment for several days and skipping high schoolprom, which strains her relationship with Jake.
-Meanwhile Sam and Heather begin to date again, as Heather has a full recovery from her blindness and regains her eyesight.
+Her relief and happiness at finally being "normal" leads to conflicted emotions when she discovers that the addicts she ran from assaulted her ex-boyfriend Ed and his new girlfriend Kai, leaving them both with lifelong scars.
+Gaia's new fearful disposition leaves her susceptible to psychological manipulation from Skylar Rodke, the eldest brother of the Rodkes.
+He emotionally manipulates Gaia into staying at his apartment for several days and skipping high school prom, which strains her relationship with Jake.
+Meanwhile Sam and Heather begin to date again, as Heather has a full recovery from her blindness.
 Ed falls in love with Kai while remaining bitter towards Gaia about their failed relationship.